2029 AFC Women's Asian Cup: Qualification

 The host country Uzbekistan qualified automatically.
 The remaining 11 teams will be decided by qualification matches to be played in 2028.

+This is the first time Japan, Australia and China have to play qualification matches, having directly qualified for every edition between 2006 and 2026 based on previous editions' results.

 Qualified teams

-The following twelve teams qualified for the tournament:
+The following teams have qualified for the tournament: